tremor-rs/tremor-www/docs/guides/basics.md

 or [`stdio`](../reference/connectors/stdio) connectors.
 These pipe the standard input, output and error streams from the console to processors.

-We use pre-packaged definitions in this example from the `troy::connectors` module from the standard library.
+We use pre-packaged definitions in this example from the `tremor::connectors` module from the standard library.

 :::note
 The console connector is a configured instance of the `stdio` connector that uses the `separate` pre and postprocessor to make it line-based and the [`string` codec](../reference/codecs/string) to avoid any parsing of the input data.